Ridhwana/articles/favourites_article.md

 One of the features that I've implemented is the ability for a prospective pet parent to favourite the pets that they're interested in as well as view the total number of times that the pet was favourited.

+When working on this feature I found that there were resources that  determined how to have a separate favourites page but not one that showed how to show all pets and the favourites.

 The end result looked something like this:

 [Insert screenshot of index page]